 “Skillet.”
 I’m still not sure what cooking it in a skillet does.
 The authors say it gives the edges a nice crispiness but I didn’t find it that pronounced.
-It is fun to cook a cake in a skillet and as my husband pointed out, you could make it when camping.
+It is fun to cook a cake in a skillet and I guess, theoretically, you could make it when camping.
 As long as you remembered to bring your solar-powered stand mixer.

 Finally I question “Quick.”
 No, it’s not the most time-consuming cake I’ve ever made but the cake itself has several components: the melted chocolate mixture, the dry ingredients, the butter/shortening combo, and the buttermilk.
 All need to be prepped and added at the proper time.
 And it’s got a frosting that requires you to melt down more chocolate, cream some butter and put it all together.

 The “quick” I had in mind was dump some liquid ingredients into some dry ingredients, stir, and pour into the skillet.
 But, it is not, I repeat, NOT a difficult cake to make.

 I guess what I’m saying is that a more accurate name might be “Moderately Uncomplicated Unusual Cooking Vessel Full-On Dessert Cake.”